 - (A) In bonds, securities, and other obligations of the United States or an agency or instrumentality of the United States. - (B) In certificates of deposit, savings accounts, deposit accounts, or depository receipts of a bank or a savings and loan association which is a member of the Federal Deposit Insurance Corporation or a credit union which is insured by the National Credit Union Administration.
 The bank, savings and loan association or credit union must be eligible to be a depository of surplus funds belonging to the State. - (C) In commercial paper rated at the time of purchase within the highest classification established by not less than two standard rating services and which matures not more than 270 days after the date of purchase. - (D) In United States government or federal agency obligation repurchase agreements.
 Repurchase agreements shall be negotiated only with dealers or financial institutions with which the city has negotiated a Master Repurchase Agreement.
-Repurchase Agreements must be signed with the bank or dealer and must contain provisions similar to those outlined in the Public Security Association's model Master Repurchase Agreement. - (E) In bankers' acceptances of United States banks. - (F) Mutual funds registered under the investment company act of 1940, title | of Michigan chapter 686, 54 Stat.
+Repurchase Agreements must be signed with the bank or dealer and must contain provisions similar to those outlined in the Public Security Association's model Master Repurchase Agreement. - (E) In bankers' acceptances of United States banks. - (F) Obligations of this state or any of its political subdivisions that at the time of purchase are rated as investment grade by not less than 1 standard rating service. - Mutual funds registered under the investment company act of 1940, title I of Michigan chapter 686, 54 Stat.
 789, 15 U.S.C.
 80a-1 to 80a-3 and 80a-4 to 80a-64, with authority to purchase only investment vehicles that are legal for direct investment by a public corporation.
 Included in this authorization are mutual funds that have net asset values (NAV) that fluctuate or can fluctuate on a periodic basis.
-A mutual fund is not disqualified as a permissible investment solely by reason of either of the following: - (a) The purchase of securities on a when-issued or delayed delivery basis. - (b) The ability to lend portfolio securities as long as the mutual fund receives collateral at all times equal to at least 100% of the value of the securities loaned. - (c) The limited ability to borrow and pledge a like portion of the portfolio's assets for temporary or emergency purposes.
+A mutual fund is not disqualified as a permissible investment solely by reason of either of the following: - (a) The purchase of securities on a when-issued or delayed delivery basis. - (b) The ability to lend portfolio securities as long as the mutual fund receives collateral at all times equal to at least 100% of the value of the securities loaned.

-- (d) Investment pools organized under the surplus funds investment pool act, 1982 PA 367, 129.111 to 129.118. - (e) Obligations described in (a) through (g) if purchased through an interlocal agreement under the urban cooperation act of 1967, 1967(Ex Sess) P.A.
-7, MCL 124.501 to 124.512. - (G) The investment of Retiree Health Care funds pursuant to Act 149 PA 1999, as allowed under Section 13 of Public Act 314, in assets that are generally permissible for the investment of pension funds.
+- (c) The limited ability to borrow and pledge a like portion of the portfolio's assets for temporary or emergency purposes. - (d) Investment pools organized under the surplus funds investment pool act, 1982 PA 367, 129.111 to 129.118. - (e) Obligations described in (a) through (g) if purchased through an interlocal agreement under the urban cooperation act of 1967, 1967 (Ex Sess) P.A.
+7, MCL 124.501 to 124.512. - (HG) The investment of Retiree Health Care funds pursuant to Act 149 PA 1999, as allowed under Section 13 of Public Act 314, in assets that are generally permissible for the investment of pension funds.
 This would include investments in equities and other financial instruments that provide historically higher returns in exchange for an increase in investment risk.
 Investment risk is defined here as risk in capital market fluctuating (loss of value), risk in investment return (fluctuations in income producing products), and the possible loss of capital (underlying assets becoming worthless).